Financial Adviser

 Secondary education

-NCEA Level 3 is required to enter tertiary training.
-Useful subjects include English, business studies, maths with statistics, economics or accounting.
+You usually need NCEA Level 3 to do the study or training for this job.
+Useful subjects include English, business studies, maths, economics and accounting.

 Personal requirements